qiancai/ai-doc-reviewer/README.md

 ## How It Works

-The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
+The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the selected AI API (OpenAI or Deepseek).
 It then generates review comments based on the AI's response and adds them to the pull request.

 ## Contributing